 Over the last several years, we have generated a substantial amount of clinical data on AIC.
 AIC has been tested in ten Phase I and Phase II trials in the U.S., France and Canada, with more than 175 people receiving over 1,350 AIC injections.
 In these trials, AIC was shown to be safe and well tolerated, to provide measurable improvements in allergy symptoms and to reduce medication use.
-We are currently planning a two-year multi-site Phase III trial in the U.S. to evaluate the efficacy of AIC and plan to begin enrolling patients in the first quarter of 2004.
-We may be required to conduct additional trials in support of an NDA filing.
+We are currently planning a two-year multi-site Phase IIb trial in the U.S. to evaluate the efficacy of AIC and plan to begin enrolling patients in the first quarter of 2004.
+We anticipate that data from this study, in conjunction with data from a confirmatory Phase III trial to start later in 2004 and focused on the 2005 ragweed season, will support a BLA filing.